Summer Reading

 Alpaugh • Dinuba • Earlimart • Exeter • Farmersville • Ivanhoe • Lindsay • London • Orosi • Pixley • Springville • Strathmore • Terra Bella • Three Rivers • Tipton • Visalia • Woodlake

-Tulare County residents of all ages can participate in the free reading challenge from June 10th–July 19th.
+Tulare County residents of all ages can participate in the free reading challenge from June 9th–July 18th.
 Create an account on Beanstack to sign up the whole family or download the Beanstack Tracker in the App or Play Store.
 Participants can also register at their local library to receive a paper reading log.
 Ages 0–5 are challenged to read 20 books and ages 6 and older are challenged to read 20 days.
-More info on prizes and summer lunches coming soon!
+In addition, 8 Tulare County Library branches are offering free meals this summer to children and teens, ages 0–18.
 Call (559) 713-2700 or visit for questions and more information.

 Tulare Public Library